ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-logging-injection-in-python.md

 But, beware that there are plenty of other [evil unicode control characters](https://www.python.org/dev/peps/pep-0672/) which can mess up your logs.
 The safest solution is to simply not log untrusted text.
-If you need to keep untrusted text for an audit trail, store it in a database.
+If you need to store it for an audit trail, use a database.
 Alternatively, [structured logging](https://www.structlog.org/en/stable/)
 can prevent newline-based attacks.